dsinn/project_euler/README.md

 >
 > What is the largest prime factor of the number 600851475143?

-My solution was generalized for any number _x,_ and for fun, I stored the entire list of prime factors.
+My solution was generalized for any number $x$ and for fun, I stored the entire list of prime factors.
 In order to optimize memory, you'd just store the last factor found into a scalar variable.

-The general idea is to start with the smallest prime number, divide _x_ as much as possible, and then move onto the next smallest prime number until we're done with the prime factorization, _i.e.,_ we've divided _x_ until we're left with 1.
+The general idea is to start with the smallest prime number, divide $x$ as much as possible, and then move onto the next smallest prime number until we're done with the prime factorization, _i.e.,_ we've divided $x$ until we're left with 1.

 Since 2 is the only even prime number, it gets a special block at the front; the rest of the prime numbers can be found by starting at 3 and incrementing by 2, as they are all odd.

-Some odd numbers are a composite number _c,_ but that is okay because we already divided by _c_'s prime factors earlier in the loop since we go through the numbers in ascending order.
+Some odd numbers are a composite number $c$, but that is okay because we already divided by $c$'s prime factors earlier in the loop since we go through the numbers in ascending order.

 Once the operand is past the square root, we know that the only multiples are 1 and the number itself.

-An alternative approach would be to generate all the prime numbers up until the square root of _x,_ perhaps using something like the [sieve of Atkin](https://en.wikipedia.org/wiki/Sieve_of_Atkin), but for fun problems like this, I find it less fun to use someone else's algorithm when I'm not smart enough to derive it myself.
+An alternative approach would be to generate all the prime numbers up until the square root of $x$, perhaps using something like the [sieve of Atkin](https://en.wikipedia.org/wiki/Sieve_of_Atkin), but for fun problems like this, I find it less fun to use someone else's algorithm when I'm not smart enough to derive it myself.
 Some other sieves are simpler, but they are still relatively verbose, I feel.

 [Source](./src/003.rb) | [Back to Index](#index)